Keyboard shortcuts

 Join

-Join combines rows from two inputs based on a condition.
+Join combines rows from two inputs based on join keys.
 Unlike the plans we have seen so far, joins have two children: a left input and a right input.

 class Join(